Perry Farrell: 1981–1991: Psi Com and founding Jane's Addiction

+1992–1999: Porno for Pyros, solo music & Jane's Addiction reunion

+Shortly after Jane's Addiction split up, Farrell and drummer Stephen Perkins formed Porno for Pyros.
+Guitarist Peter DiStefano and bass player Martyn LeNoble completed the original four members of the band.
+Porno for Pyros undertook a huge North American tour in 1992, prior to the release of their eponymous first album.
+The album was eventually released in 1993, with demand for new music from the band pushing the album to the No. 3 position on the Billboard top 200 list.
+The video for the album's second single, "Pets", received heavy airplay on MTV.
+Following the album's release, Porno for Pyros continued a heavy touring schedule, including an appearance at Woodstock '94 along with a cameo on HBO's The Larry Sanders Show.
+Unlike the relatively straight-ahead rock shows that were the hallmark of live Jane's Addiction, Porno for Pyros live shows relied heavily on props and special effects (including pyrotechnics).

+In 1997, Jane's Addiction reformed for a brief reunion tour with Flea replacing Avery on bass.
+Kicking off his solo career, Farrell released rev in 1999, a compilation featuring songs from his previous two bands as well as two new solo songs.

+2000–2008: Jane's Addiction new music & Satellite Party

-Farrell has sometimes been credited with changing the fortunes of the Coachella Valley Music and Arts Festival.
-Following the festival's disastrous first year in 1999, the event was not held in 2000.
+In 2001, he released his debut solo album, Song Yet to Be Sung, with lyrics inspired by Kabbalah.
+Farrell again toured with Jane's Addiction later that year.
+He has been credited with changing the fortunes of the Coachella Valley Music and Arts Festival, after performing in 2001.
+Coachella's first year in 1999 was considered a disaster, which led to the event not being held in 2000.
 In 2001, a decision was made to organize the festival again, but just a few months before the festival was set to occur, there was still no headlining group.
 Farrell, who was friends with the festival organizers, decided to reunite Jane's Addiction for the 2001 event, which helped draw large crowds and allowed the festival to yield a profit (which was not the case in 1999).
-This began a Coachella tradition of reuniting at least one major artist each year.
+This began a Coachella tradition of reuniting at least one major act each year.

-Farrell again toured with Jane's Addiction in 2001 and 2003.
 In 2003, Jane's Addiction released an album, Strays.
 It quickly became one of their best selling records and was certified Gold in the USA and Silver in UK.
 They toured extensively in North America and Europe, brought back Lollapalooza for the first time since 1997, as well as performing at the Big Day Out festivals in Australia and New Zealand.
 Internal struggles saw the band split up again in early 2004.
 A "best of" release following the breakup of this incarnation of the band was released in 2006, titled Up from the Catacombs.

-The four original members of Jane's Addiction played their first show together in 17 years at the first United States edition of the NME Awards on April 23, 2008, and played two small shows in Los Angeles during late 2008.
-The reunited Jane's Addiction re-debuted at SXSW in 2009 and kicked off a summer tour with Nine Inch Nails.
-Eric Avery again left the band in late 2009, leaving Farrell, Navarro and Perkins as the remaining members of Jane's Addiction.
-The band with Dave Sitek on bass released The Great Escape Artist in 2011 and have continued to tour.

-Porno for Pyros (1992–1998)

-Following the break-up of Jane's Addiction, Farrell formed Porno for Pyros with former bandmate Stephen Perkins as well as newcomers Peter DiStefano on guitar and Martyn LeNoble on bass.
-Together they released two albums, Porno for Pyros and Good God's Urge.

-Solo career (1999–present)

-Kicking off his solo career, Farrell released rev in 1999, a compilation featuring songs from his previous two bands as well as two new solo songs.
-In 2001, he released his debut solo album, Song Yet to Be Sung, with lyrics inspired by Kabbalah.

-Farrell has released a number of solo tracks online, all of them recorded with the involvement of wife Etty Lau.
-Their song "Go All the Way (Into the Twilight)" appeared on the Twilight film soundtrack.

-In October 2018, Farrell signed with BMG Rights Management; they and PerryEttyVS LLC released his upcoming album Kind Heaven in 2019.